go-text/typesetting/fontscan/readme.md

 ### Conclusion

 The faster `FindFont` uses the first approach to narrow the set of candidate files, then applies the second to select the best match.
-The total lookup time varies between 0.03 and 0.15 secs.
+On a Linux laptop, the total lookup time is around 0.1 sec

 The slower but more complete `FontMap.UseSystemFonts` method uses the second and third approaches, amortizing its cost by caching on the disk the result of the scan.
-The initial lookup time is around 1 sec.
+On a Linux laptop, the initial lookup time is around 1 sec.

-## Possible integration in go-text

-I think the two proposed solutions have enough elements in common (font directories, family susbtitution, aspect best match) so that it makes sense to include both in go-text.

-However, since it is actually a big addition, we could also only add some parts and keep the remaining parts of fontscan in a third-party repository.
-Some suggestions :

-- only provide `FindFont`, with no substitutions.
-It would be very close to what [go-findfont](github.com/flopp/go-findfont) provides; the main additional feature being the possiblity to match font by aspect.

-- provide `FindFont` and support for family substitutions.
-That would make the `FindFont` quite powerful on its own.